-Cathy and her family came to to Orchard Valley in 2011 to participate in the Morning Garden program.
+Cathy and her family came to Orchard Valley in 2011 to participate in the Morning Garden program.
 Her son is now enrolled in the grades and Cathy has been working for the school since 2012.
 Cathy’s work has evolved to include print and online pieces as well as marketing for a growing number of OVWS programs and events.
 Cathy has a B.S. in Magazine Journalism from Syracuse University and an M.S. in Environmental Communications from Antioch.
 She has worked as a marketing communications manager, magazine editor, and environmental educator, and maintains a freelance writing and editing business.
 Cathy is excited to be part of the OVWS administrative team in this dynamic point in the school’s history.
-She enjoys many seasonal sports, hikes with the puppy, travel, and playing games and reading with her boy.
+Gardening, swimming, traveling with her family, and reading and playing with her boy fill her up.

 Director of Enrollment and Outreach

 Cathie joined the administrative team in 2017 after being a class teacher in the grades building for ten years.
 She also brings eleven years of experience teaching in Vermont’s public schools to her role as the Enrollment and Outreach Director.
 In this position, Cathie is passionate about helping families discover and experience the wonder and beauty of Waldorf education.
 She lives in Barre Town with her husband, Ken, and two daughters, Hannah and Audrey.
 Both graduated from Orchard Valley and continued their education at Lake Champlain Waldorf High School in Shelburne.
 With her family and friends, Cathie finds peace and joy paddling in the quiet Adirondack and Vermont waterways as well as hiking and biking in the Green Mountains.

 Front Office Staff